Billy T. James: Legacy, recent biographies and documentaries

 The Billy T Award was founded in 1997 in honour of James, recognising comedians with outstanding potential.
 Winners are presented with a yellow towel, Billy's trademark from his "Te News" sketches.

 In 2009, nearly 50% of respondents voted him the country's greatest comedian in a New Zealand Listener survey, eighteen years after his death.

 The first biography of James was released in 2009.
-Entitled The Life and Times of Billy T. James, it was written by Matt Elliott and was based upon interviews with more than fifty friends and colleagues of Billy as well as wife Lynn and sister Ngaire.
+Entitled The Life and Times of Billy T. James, it was written by Matt Elliott and was based upon interviews with more than fifty friends and colleagues of Billy as well as his wife Lynn and sister Ngaire.

 In December 2010, funding was given for the production of a biographical film based on Billy T. James' life.
 In March 2011, it was revealed the film was to be titled Billy, and would star Tainui Tukiwaho as James and Morgana O'Reilly as wife Lynn.
 The film premiered on 21 August 2011 on TV One.
 Liberties were taken for dramatic purposes, including arguments with co-writer and television partner Peter Rowley and a minor heart attack while filming, neither of which occurred.
 Both Peter Rowley and James' daughter criticised the inaccuracies of the production in the press.

 A documentary entitled Billy T: Te Movie was released theatrically in August 2011.
 Directed by Ian Mune, it proved popular with both theatre-goers and reviewers, becoming the week's top box office performer on the week of release with $263,000 in sales.
 Te Movie is now available on DVD.

 In 2011, Peter Rowley wrote and starred in Billy T & Me, a one-man show which combined Rowley's memories of working alongside James with archival video footage.
 The show toured New Zealand and was made available on DVD.

+In late 2021 James' family listed many of his personal belongings on auction site TradeMe.
+Included were his personal scrapbooks, musical instruments and the awards presented to him during his career.
+The auctions received much interest and coverage in the New Zealand media.